ForgeApps/anaconda/README.markdown

 From version 1.0.0 on we have used [Semantic Versioning](http://semver.org/).

 ## Changelog
+* 1.0.3
+  * Properly define dependencies so they are included
+  * Add support for non US Standard region buckets.
+See new `aws_endpoint` option in the config

 * 1.0.2
   * Refactor S3Uploader into it's own class so it can be used outside of the form helper